coderanger/rackspace_devex_jobs/windows-dot-net.md

 * High energy level and creative problem-solving abilities, coupled with a desire to take on responsibility

-Please email your resume/github/linkedin (your choice!) to [mailto:jesse.noller@rackspace.com](Jesse Noller).
+Please email your resume/github/linkedin (your choice!) to [Jesse Noller](mailto:jesse.noller@rackspace.com).
 No agencies or recruiters, please.